triliovault-k8s-issues/triliovault-k8s-issues/tools/preflight/README.md

 - Ensure minimum Kubernetes version >= 1.13.x
 - Ensure RBAC is enabled in cluster
 - Ensure provided storageClass is present in cluster
+- Ensure atleast one of the snapshot class is marked as *default* in cluster if volume snapshot api is in alpha state
 - Ensure all required features are present
   - Alpha features for k8s version less than 1.14.x and greater than 1.13.x  --> *"CSIBlockVolume" "CSIDriverRegistry" "CSINodeInfo" "VolumeSnapshotDataSource"*
   - Alpha features for k8s version less than 1.17.x and greater than 1.14.x --> *"VolumeSnapshotDataSource"*